cyberravenman/QISs/README.md

 Various versions of the project are presented in this repository.
 Each version is located in the corresponding directory.

 Deployment of the environment for comfortable work:
-- The following modules are available in the virtual environment: pip3: IPython, PyQt5, qiskit, qiskit-ibm-runtime, tabulate, debugpy in versions 0.1 and 0.2;
+- The following modules are available in the virtual environment: pip3: IPython, PyQt5, qiskit, qiskit-ibm-runtime, tabulate, debugpy in versions 0.1 and 0.2, matplotlib in version 0.3.5;
 - The API token is required for the solution to work, you can find it on https://quantum.ibm.com/ in your account profile.
+- This Software should only run on Unix-like OS

 But to quickly launch the software solution, you need to run the file 'run.sh', which is located in the directory of each version of the program.